now

 We began with a UX audit and data analysis of the web and mobile apps to pinpoint friction points in activation, onboarding, conversion, and churn.

-This was followed by a competitor analysis and benchmarking to gain insights into the current landscape and identify gaps that Lollipop could potentially fill.
+This was followed by a competitor analysis and benchmarking to gain insights into the current landscape and identify gaps in the market.

 Competitor analysis